pknw1-www/test2/README.md

  # template-docker-www

 ## setup
-- [X] Create a repository from the template
+- [X] Create a repository from the templatew

 ## publish (Mobirise)
 - [X] clone to local machinesa